jimstev2447/be-nc-news/README2.md

 # NC-News-Backend

-Backend API for nc-news project ....
+Backend API for nc-news project.
+This is an article managment data base allowing for users to create articles, comments and search though them.

 ## Getting Started

+I think you should use an
+`<addr>` element here instead.

 ### Prerequisites